rcrews/docs-website/HDPDocuments/other/connectors/teradata/1.6.3/readme_teradata.txt

                i) targettimezoneid

-           For example, the example above could be modified to use the â€“targetdateformat parameter, rather than specifying the converter explicitly in the value supplied to â€“sourcerecordschema, shown in the following sample commands.
+           For example, the example above could be modified to use the –targetdateformat parameter, rather than specifying the converter explicitly in the value supplied to –sourcerecordschema, shown in the following sample commands.

              su mapred